Important Safety Information

 - muscle tremors

 High levels of potassium in your blood.
-Your doctor may do certain tests to check your potassium level while you take ENVARSUS XR.
+Your healthcare provider may do certain tests to check your potassium level while you take ENVARSUS XR.

 High blood pressure.
-Your doctor will monitor your blood pressure while you take ENVARSUS XR.
+Your healthcare provider will monitor your blood pressure while you take ENVARSUS XR.

 Changes in the electrical activity of your heart (QT prolongation).

-The most common side effects of ENVARSUS XR include, diarrhea, urinary tract infection, low red blood cell count (anemia), high blood pressure, and constipation.
+The most common side effects of ENVARSUS XR are, diarrhea, urinary tract infection, low red blood cell count (anemia), high blood pressure, and constipation.

 These are not all the possible side effects of ENVARSUS XR.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

 How should I store ENVARSUS XR?